 “Heather, this is Theresa.
 She’s helped me pick out clothes.”
 Kenni twirled to show off the skirt of her sexy lace cocktail dress.

 Julie's face flamed.
 “She's the bitch moving in on Aaron.”

 “Julie!”
 Frederick's voice matched his steel-gray eyes.

 Theresa waved a hand.
-"We just met last night.
+“We just met last night.
 Aaron expressed an interest in the dinner cruise.
-Since my friends and I were already signed up, I invited him to join us for dinner."
+Since we were already signed up, I invited him to join us for dinner.”

 Heather's face contracted in alarm.
 “Julie, people are staring.
 Get a grip.”